Colby-Ebaugh/Colby-Ebaugh/README.md

 - 👋 Hi, I’m @Colby-Ebaugh
-- 👀 I’m interested in Data Science and Python.
-Coding in general.
-Video game Devlopment, and writing
+- 👀 I’m interested in Data Science, Python, and Ethical Hacking/Pen Testing as Well As Overall Coding and Video game Devlopment, and writing
 - 🌱 I’m currently learning Ethical Hacking and Kali Linux
 - 💞️ I’m looking to collaborate on Anything to practice my skills!
 <!---